UV-1999/uv-1999.github.io/notes/philosophy.md

 ## Modus tollens

-**Modus tollens**, it is an act of concluding the negation of antecedent, if negation of consequent is true and the implication is also true.
+**Modus tollens**: It is an act of concluding the negation of antecedent, if negation of consequent is true and the implication is also true.

 If Too much food, then weight gain.
 No weight gain.
 By modus tollens, Not too much food.

-### Sufficient and necessary conditions are not same
+### Examples of "Sufficient Conditions $$\neq$$ Necessary Conditions"

 Air is necessary for life but not sufficient.
 You need more things for life.